GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

 [Blibli](https://www.blibli.com/) is a well known e-commerce marketplace in Indonesia.
 The company had over 29 million average monthly website visits in 2019.
-In a recent study, Blibli's web team found that their mobile web platform is a significant visitor and user acquisition platform, with 70 percent of web users landing on mobile and 30 percent of web users landing on desktop.
+In a recent study, Blibli's web team found that their mobile web platform is a significant visitor and user acquisition platform, with 70% of web users landing on mobile and 30% of web users landing on desktop.

 With that insight, Blibli embarked on a journey to develop a better web experience and improve conversions.
 As a result, they were able to achieve some